Kurban (band): Career

 Kurban was founded in 1995, then called Outside.
 Under this name, the band played covers of foreign rock songs.
 In 1997 they changed their name to Kurban.
 In the same year the band took part in the Roxy Music Awards competition and became third.
 In January 1999, the band released their first album Kurban.
 After opening for Metallica in 1999, guitarist Umut Gökçen moved to the US to live with his fiancée, and the band started looking for a new guitar player.
 In 2000, they made a soundtrack for a movie named Beans, which starred actor Haluk Bilginer.
 The band included Özgür Kankaynar soon after.
 In 2004, Kurban released the album Sert.
 In 2005, Kurban continued with a new album, İnsanlar.
 Kurban opened for Megadeth at Rockİstanbul 2005.

 The band broke up in June, 2005.
 Deniz Yılmaz continued with the group Panik.
 Drummer Burak Gürpınar joined Athena, bassist of the group Kerem Tüzün collaborated with Demir Demirkan, and the guitarist Özgür Kankaynar, continued his career playing with the band So Loud and several other groups in France.
 The band had an era of acoustic, but they could not get to the end of it due to the break-up.

 Kurban members got together again on 31 December 2006.
 They started playing live in several cities, especially İstanbul and İzmir.
 Due to the military service of vocal Deniz Yılmaz, the band went on hiatus for 15 months.

 Kurban released their fourth album on 23 March 2010, named Sahip.
 This is the first album Kurban have released after their reunion.
 Kurban played alongside many important rock bands, Limp Bizkit and Motörhead among them.
 To contribute to the foundation for the 2011 Van earthquake, the band played in Maçka Küçükçiftlik Park, alongside Hayko Cepkin, Aslı, Pamela, Duman, Gripin, Malt, Melis Danişmend, Moğollar, Redd, Haluk Levent and group Model.
 In 2012 they released a single called "Usulca".
 Later in 2014 and 2015 they released singles "Nafile and "İyi Ol" respectively.

 Kurban disbanded again in November 2017 due to Deniz Yılmaz's personal issues.
 Although the disband, the band released their last single Gülümse in August 2022, first announced in 2018.
+The band took action for their single named Damla.
+While soloist Deniz Yılmaz shared the intro of the song with a short video on his Instagram account, another member of the group, Özgür Kankaynar, also announced that the song would be released.
+The completed song was released on all digital platforms on October 7, 2022.